CoreMedia/content-sync-example/documentation/editorial-quick-start.md

 - name (Name which should be displayed in the CoreMedia Studio interface)
 - recursion (Number indicating how many sub-references should be resolved.
 1 is the default)

+As an addition, it is possible to define filters for:

+- Property names
+- Content types

+which are in general ignored, even for the references.
+To add filtering options, the following configuration can be made:

+- Add a new StringList called **propertyExcludes** to the root.
+Once done, each entry is representing the property name which should be excluded.
+- Add a new StringList called **contentTypeExcludes** to the root.
+Once done, each entry is representing the content type to be excluded.

 The picture below is showing an example:

 ![CoreMedia Labs Logo](img/Config_example.png "Config example")